How To Apply

 Read more about eligibility here

-People entering the teaching profession are no longer required to sit the professional skills tests for Maths and English, which were proving a barrier for many.
+People entering the teaching profession are no longer required to sit the professional skills tests for Maths and English, which proved to be a barrier for many.

 However, we still require a high level of competency in both Maths and English language from all of our trainees, as you would expect for anyone entering a profession such as teaching.